kentucky-fried-kernel/kfs/docs/TESTING.md

 ## Creating our own `test` crate

-The first thing we need to do is tell `rustc` to stop yelling at us and let us cook.
-In order to communicate that we will have our own test runner, we add the following attributes to our [lib.rs](/src/lib.rs) and/or [main.rs](/src/main.rs):
+The first thing we need to do is tell `rustc` to stop yelling at us, and let us cook.
+In order to communicate that, we will have our own test runner, we add the following attributes to our [lib.rs](/src/lib.rs) and/or [main.rs](/src/main.rs):

 ```rust
 // /src/main.rs